-The target identities for 3GMS CS and PS interception at the SGSN, GGSN, 3G MSC Server and 3G GMSC Server can be at least one of the following: IMSI, MSISDN or IMEI.
+The target identities for 3GMS CS and PS interception at the SGSN, GGSN, 3G MSC Server and 3G GMSC Server can be at least one of the following: IMSI, MSISDN (or E.164 number for optional Non-Local ID) or IMEI.

-NOTE 1: Some communication content during a mobility procedure may not be intercepted when interception is based on MSISDN (only PS interception) or IMEI.
+NOTE 1: Some communication content during a mobility procedure might not be intercepted when interception is based on MSISDN (only PS interception) or IMEI.
 The use of the IMSI does not have this limitation.
 For the availability of the target identities IMSI, MSISDN and IMEI (PS interception), refer to TS 23.060 [10].